ghc-proposals/ghc-proposals/proposals/0000-splice-imports.rst

 Syntactic alternatives
 ######################

+* The splice/quote modifier could be placed after the module name, like qualified imports.

 * Using a pragma rather than a syntactic modifier would fit in better with how ``SOURCE`` imports work and make writing backwards compatible code easier::